sph-mn/nihongo/readme.md

 # technical
 * how to recreate the csv file
+  * initialise the development environment once with "npm install" to install dependencies
   * execute `coffee js/create-csv-file.coffee`
   * see the top of the code file for configuration options
 * how to import a csv file into anki